Board of Directors

 Ms. Kathleen Chien has served as an independent director since September 2010.
 Ms. Chien is currently the chief operating officer and acting chief financial officer of 51job, Inc., a provider of integrated human resource services in China that is listed on NASDAQ.
 Ms. Chien joined 51job, Inc. in 1999 and served as its chief financial officer from 2004 to March 2009.
 Prior to joining 51job, Inc., Ms. Chien worked in the financial services and management consulting industries, including three years with Bain & Company in Hong Kong and two years with Capital Securities Corp. in Taiwan.
 During her tenure at Bain & Company, Ms. Chien was a consultant to a number of companies on strategic and marketing issues, including entry into the Chinese market and achieving cost and operational efficiencies.
 While at Capital Securities Corp., Ms. Chien completed a number of equity and equity-linked transactions, enabling Taiwanese companies to raise significant capital from the international capital markets.
 Ms. Chien received her bachelor's degree in economics from the Massachusetts Institute of Technology and an MBA degree from the Walter A. Haas School of Business at University of California, Berkeley.

 Ms. Bin Laurence has served as our director since September 2011.
-Ms. Laurence became the chief financial officer of E-House (China) Holdings Limited, a leading real estate services company in China that is listed on the New York Stock Exchange, in April 2012.
-From 2009 until April 2012, Ms. Laurence served as the chief financial officer of China Real Estate Information Corporation, or CRIC, a NASDAQ-listed real estate information, consulting, and online services provider which merged with E-House in 2012.
-Prior to joining CRIC, Ms. Laurence had been a research analyst at SuttonBrook Capital Management LP, a hedge fund based in New York since 2005.
-Ms. Laurence served as a director in the distressed assets management division of BMO Financial Group in New York from 2002 to 2004.
-From 1996 to 2002, she served as an associate and a vice president successively covering the media/ communications industry in the leveraged finance division of BMO Financial Group.
-From 1994 to 1996, Ms. Laurence was an analyst covering the media/communications industry in the investment banking division of Lehman Brothers, Inc. in New York.
-Ms. Laurence received a bachelor's degree from Wellesley College and an MBA degree from Columbia Business School.
+Our board of directors has determined that Ms. Laurence satisfies the“independence” requirements of Rule 5605 of NASDAQ Stock Market Rules and Rule 10A-3 under the Securities Exchange Act.
+Ms. Laurence has been a managing member of Polarian Partners, LLC., an asset management and consulting company, since November 2016.
+She served as the chief financial officer of E-House (China) Holdings Limited, or E-House, a leading real estate services company in China from April 2012 to October 2016.
+From 2009 until April 2012, Ms. Laurence served as the chief financial officer of China Real Estate Information Corporation, or CRIC, a former NASDAQ-listed company which merged into E-house in April 2012.
+Prior to joining CRIC, Ms. Laurence was a research analyst at SuttonBrook Capital Management LP, a hedge fund based in New York since 2005.
+Ms. Laurence worked as a banker at Lehman Brothers, Inc. and BMO Financial Group in New York from 1994 to 2005.
+Ms. Laurence received a bachelor’s degree from Wellesley College and an MBA degree from Columbia Business School.